 About the Myanmar Sustainable Aquaculture Programme (MYSAP)

-MYSAP is jointly implemented by the Myanmar Department of Fisheries and Deutsche Gesellschaft fuer Internationale Zusammenarbeit (GIZ), with the European Union as its main funding agency, followed by the German Ministry for Economic Cooperation and Development.
-The programme works with all members of aquaculture value chains, including Small and Medium Enterprises (SMEs), Government and Non-Governmental Organizations, private sector associations, academia and other stakeholders.
+Jointly implemented by the Myanmar Department of Fisheries (DoF) under the Ministry of Agriculture, Livestock and Irrigation (MoALI) and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), the Myanmar Sustainable Aquaculture Programme (MYSAP) works to intensify aquaculture in a sustainable way.
+With the European Union as the main funding agency followed by the German Ministry for Economic Cooperation and Development, MYSAP will work with all members of aquaculture value chains.
+This includes farmers, Small and Medium Enterprises (SMEs), Government and Non-Governmental Organizations, the private sector, academia and other stakeholders.

 MYSAP’s main partners are WorldFish, NIRAS/IP Consult/Solidaridad, GOPA/COFAD/IETS, the Center for Economic and Social Development (CESD) and the Myanmar Fisheries Federation (MFF).